b-in-R/minishell/rabiner/suivi.md

 	- execute.c:	only_builtin:	dup -> dup2?

 	- BUG commande avec bcp d'args: echo a a a a a a a a a a a
 					---> remonter l'historique

-	- bug unset (tjs dispo localement)

 ===============================================================================